molpopgen/fwdpy11/doc/pages/mvdes.rst

   no covariance in effect sizes across demes.
 * The final constructor argument specifies the mean of each marginal Gaussian distribution.
 The means are both zero.
+* Our genetic value type accepts an `ndemes` parameter, telling it that it has to look for deme-specific effect sizes.
+This value must be set to the maximum number of demes that will exist during a simulation.

 Let's evolve the model now: